 Coca-Cola is a marketing company that sells soda.

 Krispy Kreme is a marketing company that sells grease routes to health hell.
 I mean donuts.

 Real estate agents are marketing companies that sell homes.

 I think you get the point…

-Whatever business you are in, it’s vital that you understand this first hand.
+Whatever business you are in, it’s vital that you understand this.
 If you’re going to be successful in any business, marketing comes first.

 Of course, many people are confused about what marketing really is… Marketing is the way you answer the phone, it’s the way you call on prospects, it’s the way you invoice, it’s the way you email, it’s the way you sell, it’s the way your website is designed, it’s your customer service, it’s… EVERYTHING.

 And there’s great marketing, and then there’s everything else that gets lost in the noise.

 Snafu # 5 – Confusing activity with productivity.

 We all love to feel busy.
 It gives us this misguided sense of accomplishment, but that’s all it is.
 Misguided, and for the most part, pointless.
 Activity has zero correlation with productivity.